JeongSeoJin/old-profile/study-paper-review02/review02.md

 ---
 ## Background of why I read this paper
-This paper deals with 'low-cost', '3d-printed', 'modular actuator', 'zero-shot policy'.
-These properties are crucial to me for planning to build humanoid robot in the near future.
-The robot has to be reliable for successful experiment of Reinforcement Learning(RL) in locomotion even it's based on low-cost 3d-printed actuator.
-Also It should be replaceable quickly to accelerate experiments.
+Since I am planning to build a humanoid robot in the near future, the system must be reliable enough for successful Reinforcement Learning (RL) locomotion experiments, even if it is based on low-cost 3D-printed parts.
+Also, components should be quickly replaceable to accelerate the experimental cycle.

 I'm now focusing on building reliable robotic actuator to employ reinforcement learning successfully.
-In my prvious project, I have not conducted evaluation yet.
-Thus this paper is suitable for me, offering insights not only into actuator evaluation methods but also deploying reinforcement learning model on my assembled robots in future.
+In my prvious project, I did not conduct evaluations.
+Thus this paper is highly suitable for me, offering insights not only into actuator evaluation methods but also deploying reinforcement learning model on my robots.

 ---
 ## Critical Thinking & Takeaway
 #### 1. Accessible Low-Cost Actuator
-The actuators are two different size(6512, 5010).
-As you can see below figures, It's relatively low cost compared to other metalic actuators.
-For example, 6512 actuator uses M6C12 150KV BLDC drone motor from MAD Components, as5600 encoder and B-G431B-ESC1 as a motor driver.
+The actuators are two different sizes(6512, 5010).
+As shown in the figures below, It's relatively low cost compared to other metallic actuators.
+For example, 6512 actuator uses M6C12 150KV BLDC drone motor from MAD Components, AS5600 encoder and B-G431B-ESC1 as a motor driver.
 The reducer, and housing parts are all 3d printed with PLA.
-The cycloidal gears are opted as reducer owing to it's high robustness.
+The cycloidal gears were selected as reducer due to its high robustness.

 <table>
   <caption>BOM & B-G431B-ESC1 Controller</caption>